 Depot News

-News and notes about playwrights and readers featured in this series.
+News and notes about playwrights, actors, stage managers, directors, and Depotees.
 Congratulations to all on their many successes!

 Dates in parentheses indicate a season when a playwright’s work was read at the Depot.
 See the Past Seasons Page for more information.